mrtazz/AlertDesigner/CONTRIBUTING.md

 - Send me a pull request.
 Bonus points for topic branches.

 ## How to run tests
-- bundle install && bundle exec rake
+- bundle install && bundle exec rake ci